awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data-orgs.md

-# Viewing Last Accessed Information for Organizations<a name="access_policies_access-advisor-view-data-orgs"></a>
+# Viewing last accessed information for Organizations<a name="access_policies_access-advisor-view-data-orgs"></a>

 You can view service last accessed information for AWS Organizations using the IAM console, AWS CLI, or AWS API\.
-For important information about the data, permissions required, troubleshooting, and supported Regions, see [Refining Permissions Using Last Accessed Information](access_policies_access-advisor.md)\.
+For important information about the data, permissions required, troubleshooting, and supported Regions, see [Refining permissions in AWS using last accessed information](access_policies_access-advisor.md)\.

 When you sign in to the IAM console using AWS Organizations master account credentials, you can view information for any entity in your organization\.
 Organizations entities include the organization root, organizational units \(OUs\), and accounts\.
 You can also use the IAM console to view information for any service control policies \(SCPs\) in your organization\.
 IAM shows a list of services that are allowed by any SCPs that apply to the entity\.
 For each service, you can view the most recent account activity information for the chosen Organizations entity or the entity's children\.